Meta description: Discover how the UK CBD market is evolving in 2021.

 CBD Vendor Regulations

 In the UK, there are many regulations regarding the sale of CBD.
-Currently, there are no specific restrictions on importing CBD in the country, provided that the authorities do not detect THC at the border.
+Currently, there are no specific restrictions on importing CBD in the country, provided this does not include THC at the border.

-However, you must follow rules when selling CBD to customers.
-These depend on the types of products you sell.
-Vape products must comply with the non-nicotine e-liquid regulations outlined in the General Products Safety Directive.
+There are currently certain regulations when selling CBD to customers.
+These depend on the types of products being sold.
+Vape products are required to comply with the non-nicotine e-liquid regulations outlined in the General Products Safety Directive.
 Cosmetics need to be compliant with a Cosmetic Product Safety Report.

 The rules around selling CBD as a food substance are changing.
 Vendors selling edibles containing cannabidiol before 13th February 2020 require a Novel Food application – a new set of rules that apply to novel substances in the diet, such as CBD.
 To continue selling existing products, vendors had to make a validated submission by 31st March 2021.
 After this date, vendors may only sell products that were on sale before the Food Standards Agency (FSA) made its novel foods CBD announcement (13th February 2020).